 Whether this woman had prepared her offering beforehand, we don’t know.
 Perhaps she had heard and understood the Lord’s talk of death.
 And wanted to give her very best while she could.

-Or perhaps on impulse she had rushed to get her jar, convinced she must do this one thing.
+Or perhaps on impulse she had rushed from the meal to get her jar, convinced she must do this one thing.
 Certain that nothing was too good for the Lord.
 And so taking the precious jar, nearly as costly as the ointment it contained, she broke it and poured the costly perfume on his precious head.

 Others present complained about her act, and we sometimes have the same tendencies.
 For part of us wants to applaud such generous acts of devotion while another part tends to scold.